-ABOUT CommVault
+ABOUT COMMVAULT

-CommVault Systems, Inc. (NASDAQ: CVLT) is one of the world's fastest growing data storage and management software companies.
-Based in Oceanport, New Jersey, it was incorporated in 1996 and now has revenues of \$586.3 million.
-With more than 20,000 customers and 1,900 employees, CommVault has distinguished itself as a leader in data management.
+Commvault Systems, Inc. (NASDAQ: CVLT) is a data storage and management software company.
+Based in Tinton Falls, New Jersey, it was incorporated in 1996 and now has revenues of \$607.5 million.
+With more than 21,200 historical customers and 2,200 employees, Commvault has distinguished itself as a leader in data management.